LiamTWardle/Adaptavist-Word-Counter/README.md

 It's surpringly difficult to tell if a file is binary or not.
 I checked online and it seems that the best solution is to check the file's mime type.

+### Refactor and test file reading

+The main method was getting a bit too complicated.
+Refactor any file reading to a new class so it can be unit tested.